pgaskin/BookBrowser/README.md

 ## Usage

+First, [download](https://github.com/geek1011/BookBrowser/archive/master.zip) and extract or clone this repository.
+Then install python 2.7 if you haven't already.
+Then:

 1. Put epub books in the `Content/Books` folder
 2. Run `indexer.py` in python2.7
 3. Run `createhtml.py` in python2.7